-You can therefore safely ignore e-mails such as this.
-Never use the links specified in such mail.
-If in doubt, contact our help desk.
+- For this reason alone, you can safely ignore such messages.
+Never use the links in such emails.
+In case of doubt, contact our Customer Service.

 You are also welcome to send us your message via fax to the following fax number: +49 (0) 40 - 3 76 95 400.

-We also recommend the following procedure for logging on:
+We also recommend the following procedure to login:

 - Key the address in the browser window manually, or use an entry you have previously created in the “Favourites” menu.